 This course is an introduction to French cinema.
 By examining a variety of French films, students will improve listening comprehension and written and oral expression.
 Movies will be viewed in French.
-Prerequisite: FRN 102, passing the University of Mount Union proficiency test, or permission of the instructor.
-Explorations prerequisite: Successful completion of all four Foundations courses or the WOC Portfolio.
+Explorations prerequisite: Successful completion of all four Foundations courses or the Raider Foundations Portfolio.
 Explorations credit may only be earned for a course if this prerequisite is completed prior to the commencement of the course.
 4 Semester Hours.